Household Disagreement about Expected Inflation, with Paula Patzelt and Ricardo Reis.

 Abstract: This paper surveys the major facts from research on disagreement between households on what they expect inflation to be.
 We document them using figures and correlations that capture: the statistical regularities on the observable drivers of disagreement, the measurement of residual disagreement, the usefulness of disagreement to forecast inflation, the response of disagreement to shocks, the disagreement between households and professionals, and the relation between disagreement, risk, and uncertainty.

 Abstract: This paper studies how uncertainty reshapes forward-looking behavior in household decision-making.
-Using a survey experiment (N = 2,000), I show that exogenous increases in income uncertainty polarize time preferences: individuals who are initially more forward-looking become even more forward-looking, while those who are initially short-sighted shift further toward the present.
-This divergence carries through to saving: uncertainty raises saving for some households but reduces it for others, so that the aggregate precautionary response appears muted.
-I explain this pattern with a consumption-saving model in which agents choose how much thought to allocate to the future, trading off the benefits of planning against planning costs that rise with uncertainty.
+Using a survey experiment (N = 2,000), I show that exogenous increases in income uncertainty polarize time preferences: they make forward-looking individuals more forward-looking (4-7%) and short-sighted individuals more short-sighted (3-5%).
+This divergence carries through to saving: uncertainty raises saving for the former but reduces it for others, so that the aggregate precautionary response appears muted.
+I explain this pattern with a consumption-saving model in which agents choose how much thought to allocate to the future, trading off the benefits of planning ahead against planning costs that rise with uncertainty.
 Because individuals differ in how strongly these costs respond to uncertainty, the same shock leads some to plan more and others to disengage.
-Embedding the mechanism in an incomplete-markets general equilibrium model, calibrated to the experimental evidence, produces endogenous heterogeneity in patience and raises the wealth Gini by 22% relative to an economy with uniform discounting.
-How households cope with risk -- not just the risk they face -- shapes wealth inequality.
+Embedding the mechanism in an incomplete-markets general equilibrium model, calibrated to the experimental evidence, produces endogenous heterogeneity in patience, raises the wealth Gini by 26% and the top-1 percent wealth share by 71% relative to an economy with uniform discounting.
+How households cope with risk---not just the risk they face---shapes both saving and wealth inequality.

 The “uncertainty trap”: does greater subjective uncertainty about economic outlooks reinforce inequalities?